codeturner/dotfiles/README.md

 Install the following quick look plugins casks:

-> Note some of these apps aren't official Apple apps, so you may need to install using the no quarantine option:
+> Note some of these apps aren't official Apple apps, so you may need to reinstall using the no quarantine option:
 > `brew install --cask --no-quarantine CASK_NAME_HERE`

 * qlmarkdown - preview markdown in github style